 This IELTS Reading post is the second of the series post deals with a total solution package for IELTS Cambridge 13 Reading test 1.
-In this post, I’ve discussed all the answers and solutions for Reading Passage 2.
+In this post, I’ve discussed all the answers and solutions for Reading Passage 2 which is entitled ‘Why being bored is stimulating – and useful, too’.
 This is a targeted post for candidates who have major difficulties in finding and understanding Reading Answers.
 This post can direct you the best to comprehend every Reading answer with no trouble and without much trouble.
 Finding IELTS Reading answers is a step-by-step process and I hope this post can help you in this case.

 Reading Passage 2: